 - BATMs.
 Bitcoin ATMs allow customers to buy Bitcoin from a machine.
 The BATMs are connected to the Bitcoin network and allow customers to purchase Bitcoin with cash.
 To buy Bitcoin from the machine, you need to scan a QR code, which will transfer the purchased Bitcoins to your wallet.
 There are over 7,000 BATMs in over 75 countries.
 You can find Bitcoin ATMs locations by country here.

 Once you have Bitcoin in your wallet, you are ready to make a Bitcoin-based money transfer to your beneficiary in Africa.
 Your choice of a platform to use to send the funds depends on how you want your recipient to receive the funds.
 You can choose a platform that allows them to receive Bitcoin or fiat money in local currency in their bank account, mobile money wallet or even cash.

-Platforms that facilitate crypto-based remittances to Africa include:
+Platforms that allow you to send money through BTC to Africa include: